 Day 4: Thimphu sightseeing.

-Your second-day tour of Thimphu begins with a visit to Majestic Trshichhodzong the office of the present King of Bhutan.
+Visit Trashichhodzong the office of the present King of Bhutan.
 The dzong also holds the great Golden Throne.
-Every year the famous Thimphu festival which takes place in Autumn happens here at the courtyard of this Dzong.
+Every year the most popular Thimphu festival which takes place in Autumn happens here at the courtyard of this Dzong.

 Your next tour is a visit to the Folk Heritage Museum.
 It treasures troves of culture and rich Bhutan heritage provides rich insights into the Bhutanese ethos.
 Try to schedule your visit during the morning hours since the museum is less crowded at that time and there is plenty of sunlight to go ground.

-The folk heritage museum is housed in a replica traditional Bhutanese house learn first-hand about Bhutan’s rich culture and traditions, it’s a deeply rooted heritage which spans thousands of years, and the Bhutanese way of life.
+The folk heritage museum is housed in a replica traditional Bhutanese house learns first-hand about Bhutan’s rich culture and traditions, it’s a deeply rooted heritage that spans thousands of years, and the Bhutanese way of life.
 The tour of this almost living museum will also give you a glimpse of how many rural folks of the country live today following the ancient Bhutanese ways.

 Finally, the Largest Standing Bhudha overlooking Thimphu valley.
 The drive takes around 20 minutes from the main city.
 The Statue is 167 feet high.
 The view of Thimphu from this point is amazing.
 There is also a small hike starting from the road point to Buddha Statue.